Peter Christoph Hagemann

 Peter Christoph Hagemann (20 March 1810 – 22 August 1853), often referred to as P. C. Hagemann was a Neoclassical Danish architect who worked in Copenhagen.

 Early life and education

 Hagemann was born in Itzehoe in 1810, the son of mason Johann Christoph Hagemann and his wife Catharina Lahann.
 He first trained as a mason before studying at the Royal Danish Academy of Fine Arts whose large silver medal he won in 1842.
-He won the Neuhausen Prize in 1843 and exhibited was represented at the Charlottenborg Spring Exhibition in 1839 and 1843 (with four works).
+He won the Neuhausen Prize in 1843 and was represented at the Charlottenborg Spring Exhibition in 1839 and 1843 (with four works).

 Career

 Hagemann soon attracted many assignments, both from the city and from private clients.
-He was responsible for the construction of four public primary schools in 1844–50, including Sølvgade School and Larslejstræde School (1849–50).
+He was responsible for the construction of four public primary schools in 1844–1850, including Sølvgade School and Larslejstræde School (1849–50).
 He was also charged with the design of a complex of market stalls for the butchers at Nikolaj Plads (1845–46), the first large iron structure in Denmark.
 Many of his private commissions came from the grocer H.P.
 Lorentzen.